piciji/denise/readme.md

 * add DataBlast, SwiftLink, Turbo232 emulation
     * BBS support (use tcpser for virtual modem)
     * no emulation of userport connected RS232 devices at the moment
     * only virtual IP based connections, no connections to physical COM ports
+* fix VIA Latch Bug  (thanks to enigma)
+* prepare fullscreen with custom resolution and refresh rate

 ## 1.1.0
 * save/load additional settings files for a lot of purposes, like